-Any recruitment materials will indicate that TSHS is not accredited, until completion of the selfstudy for ABHES and awarding of accreditation.
+Any recruitment materials will indicate that TSHS is not accredited, until awarding of accreditation.
 Similarly, the lack of a nursing program accreditation will also be noted, until such accreditation is received.

 NON-DISCRIMINATION POLICY

 Texas School of Health Sciences embraces diversity and values the integrity of the individual.
 Individual differences of religion, culture, socioeconomic status, national origin, race, ethnicity, biological sex, gender identity, gender expression, sexual orientation, physical appearance, and ability are acknowledged and respected.
 Every member of the community strives to behave in a sensitive, open, and respectful manner.